agrc/gis.utah.gov/_posts/2018-03-23-cache-breaking-for-faster-web-application-updates.md

 ---

 ### When Production Is Broken, It Needs to Be Fixed Now!
-Recently, a 3rd party changed the URL to one of their map services that we use in several of our applications.
-This came as a bit of a surprise to us so we quickly updated our applications and deployed new versions.
+Recently, the URL changed for one of the map services we use in several of our applications.
+This came as a bit of a surprise to us, so we quickly updated our applications and deployed new versions.
 Everything seemed great and we continued on our way.
-However, a full two days later, one of our clients came to me reporting that he still had users that did not have the updated applications in their browsers.
-The need to teach clients how to clear their browser caches feels unprofessional and it is unnecessary for them and me.
+However, two days later, one of our clients reported that some of his users still did not have the updated applications in their browsers.
+The need to teach clients how to clear their browser caches felt unprofessional and unnecessary for them and me.
 So I started doing some digging on how this problem could be solved.

 ### Head[er]aches
 Here's an example of a request for the main JS file for our application: